 Drescher Graduate Campus Native Vegetation

-The 50-acre Drescher Graduate Campus, completed in 2003, contained at least 50% native vegetation for landscaping.
+The 50-acre Drescher Graduate Campus, completed in 2003, contained at least 50 percent native vegetation for landscaping.
 Soil and seeds collected on-site before the project began were used to replant the slopes.
-In an effort to blend the Graduate Campus with the surrounding environment, the surrounding slopes contain approximately 99% native vegetation with only a handful of non-native plants.
+In an effort to blend the Graduate Campus with the surrounding environment, the surrounding slopes contain approximately 99 percent native vegetation with only a handful of non-native plants.
 KCAL news highlighted this development in a newscast entitled "In the Garden."

 As part of Pepperdine's effort to maintain our environment, 500 acres out of the 830 that make up the Malibu Campus have been set aside for conservation.
 This provides a pristine natural environment complete with native vegetation and wildlife at no cost to the state.